Average Credit Card Interest Rates Inched Up in January 2020

 Seasonal Rate Focus: Balance Transfer APRs

-In December 2019, most credit cards (about 75% of all cards in the database) allowed cardholders to request balance transfers, and more than a quarter (about 29%) offered introductory balance transfer rates.
+In January 2020, most credit cards (about 75% of all cards in our database) allowed cardholders to request balance transfers, and nearly one-third (about 31%) offered introductory balance transfer rates.

 Average Interest Rates by Credit Card Transaction Type

 The Balance found purchase APR deals were easy to come by in January 2020: More than one-quarter of the cards tracked for this report offered new cardholders introductory purchase APRs.

 - On average, these offers lasted about 12 months.

 - The longest introductory purchase rate offer was an impressive 36 months, available on the SunTrust Prime Rewards Credit Card.

 - Cards with promotional purchase APRs charged an average ongoing rate of 19.14%.

 Nearly 88% of the cards we tracked in January 2020 allowed cash advances.